lowRISC/lowrisc-site/content/blog/we-re-hiring-2017.md

 driver development.
 Industrial experience and higher degree levels are valued, but we would be happy to consider an enthusiastic recent graduate with a strong academic record.

+Informal enquires should be made to Alex Bradbury <asb@lowrisc.org>.